 West 7th Street was the eastern boundary, where a tree-lined entrance greeted the National Guardsmen.

 The 104th came equipped with its American-made DeHaviland O-38 Observation biplanes, JN-4 "Jennies".

 The squadron surgeon, then Capt.
 Frederick Louis Detrick,

 a distinguished teaching surgeon at Johns Hopkins University Hospital, suffered 3 heart attacks & died in 1931.

 So great was the respect & admiration for Dr. Detrick that the unit unanimously voted

 to name the air field "Detrick Field" during that 1931 encampment.

-The ramp & buildings at the Fort Detrick airfield, date unknown.
+An undated view of the ramp & buildings at the Fort Detrick airfield.

-JN-4 Jenny biplanes at the Fort Detrick airfield, date unknown.
+An undated view of JN-4 Jenny biplanes at the Fort Detrick airfield.